GP32: Emulators

 The GP32's relatively powerful ARM 920T CPU and freely available 'C'-based SDK have allowed many emulators to be specifically developed or ported from other platforms.
 Emulated systems that run on the GP32 include 16-bit era and earlier console and computer platforms.
 These emulators allow users to experience a large variety of games on their GP32 system, largely compensating for the relatively small library of commercially available games.

 There is also a Windows-based GP32 emulator, which allows users to run GP32 software on a Windows-based PC.

 Commercial availability

 Commercially, the system can be found mostly in Korea, and some other parts of Asia.
 Although an initial European release was abandoned, the GP32 BLU model was released in three European markets, including Portugal, Spain, and Italy, being distributed by Virgin Play on June 15, 2004, with a price point of €199.
-There are official distributors in the United Kingdom and Sweden as well.
+There were official distributors in the United Kingdom and Sweden as well.
 Game Park, however, did not release the console in America.
-Since the GP32 is no longer in production, the console can commonly be found on eBay, forums, or other used video game vendors or websites.

-Despite the GP32 not being released worldwide, it has a large international community of users and developers.
+Despite not being released worldwide, the GP32 has a large international community of users and developers.
 About 32,000 or 30,000 units were sold by the end of 2007.